Transition to Gastroenterology Nursing Practice

 There are five modules that cover the fundamental topics needed for those transitioning to the GI field.

-- Anatomy Physiology and Pathology of the Gastrointestinal
+- Anatomy Physiology and Pathology of the Gastrointestinal tract

 - Endoscopes and Accessory Equipment